mjaali/R-Squad/README.md

 - We can look into the fininical penalties to emplyees as they increase absentesem or show up late to reduce the waste and effect on revenues and company opertional costs. if high absence and no effect on work or rev. then consider terminating them.
 - When do latness and absentisem happen? are they related to seasons? or mostly happen in low rush hours?
 - Imporving the data collection mechanism to enchance data quality and integrity, such as systems or employee attendance managnment in stores.
+- we need to analyze the payroll system and look into the process of deboarding/retiring 65 y/o and above.